francois-meunier-phd/exercise_data_pred/README.md

 ### Approach proposed
 ***
 LSTM for prediction needs sequential data, where the input is made of one or several time series, and the output is a vector of targets.
+As usual for this kind of algorithm, scaling is necessary to prevent the over importance of high amplitude features.
 In this case, we tried an network thta took as input the prices of the last 14 days (fixed training window), and as output the demand of the 14th day.
 The network is made of a 100 neurons LSTM layer and a 100 neurons linear layer, which was experimentally well performing on equivalent tasks.